jhui/jhui.github.io/_posts/2017-03-18-Deep-learning-tutorial.markdown

 plt.plot(x, y)
 plt.show()
 ```

-This code produces an output  shaped like a delta function.
+As shown below, this network produces a delta like function when we plot its output.
 <div class="imgcap">
 <img src="/assets/dl/delta_func.png" style="border:none;width:50%">
 </div>

-Implementing an XOR or a delta function is not important for deep learning (DL).
+Implementing an XOR or a delta function is not important for DL.
 Nevertheless, we demonstrate the possibilities of building a complex function estimator through a network of simple computation nodes.
-A three-layer network can implement a hand written recognition system for numbers with an accuracy of 95+%. **The deeper a network; the more complex it is.** For example, Microsoft ResNet (2015) for visual recognition contains 151 layers.
-Many modern models include 10 million tunable parameters.
-For many AI problems, the model needed to solve the problem is very complex.
-In autonomous driving, we can model a policy (turn, accelerate, or brake) to approximate what a human will do based on what they see in front of them.
+A three-layer network can recognize hand written numbers with an accuracy of 95+%. **The deeper a network; the more complex it is.** For example, Microsoft ResNet (2015) for visual recognition contains 151 layers with million trainable parameters.
+For many problems, the model behind them are very complex.
+In autonomous driving, we can model a policy (turn, accelerate, or brake) to imitate what a human do based on what they see.
 This policy is too difficult to model analytically.
-Alternatively, a deep learning network can be trained well enough to approximate the accuracy of a regular driver.
+Alternatively, a deep learning network can be trained well enough to make similar actions as real drivers.

-> If we cannot solve a problem analytically, then train a model empirically.
+> **If we cannot solve a problem analytically, then train a model empirically.**

 <div class="imgcap">
 <img src="/assets/dl/drive.jpg" style="border:none;width:80%">
 </div>

 > Autonomous driving involves many aspects of AI.
-DL provides a model estimator that cannot be created analytically.
+DL provides a model estimator for what actions to take which cannot be created analytically.

 ### Build a Linear Regression Model
-**Deep learning acquires its knowledge from training data.** We will demonstrate how Pieter learns the model parameters $$W$$ by processing training data.
-For example, Pieter wants to expand his horizon and start online dating.
-He wants to determine the relationship between the number of online dates and the years of education and the monthly income.
-Pieter starts with a simple linear model as follows:
+**Deep learning acquires its knowledge from training data.** Pieter learns the model parameters $$W$$ by processing training data.
+For another example, Pieter wants to expand his horizon and start online dating.
+He wants to determine the relationship between the number of online dates with the years of education and the monthly income with a simple linear model as follows:

 $$
-\text {number of dates} = W_1* \text{years in school} + W_2*\text{monthly income} + bias
+dates = W_1* \text{years in school} + W_2*\text{monthly income} + b
 $$

-He surveys 1000 people in different communities and collects the information on their income, education and their number of online dates.
-Pieter wants to know how each community values intellectual versus his humble post-doc salary.
-So, even though this model looks overwhelmingly simple, it serves its purpose.
-So, the task for Pieter is to find the parameter values W and b in this model using the training data collected by him.
+He surveys 1000 people on their income, education and their number of online dates.
+The output values (the number of dates) in the training dataset are called the **true values or true labels**.
+Pieter wants to know how people value intellectual versus his humble post-doc salary.
+The task for Pieter is to find the parameters $$W$$ and $$b$$ using the training data collected by him.

 The steps include:
 1. Take the first guess on W and b.
-2. Use the model to predict the number of dates for each sample in the training dataset.
+2. Use the model to compute the number of dates for each sample in the training dataset.
 3. Compute the mean square error between the computed value and the true value in the dataset.
-4. Compute how much the error will change when we change W and b.
+4. Compute how the error changes with W and b.
 5. Re-adjust W & b according to this error rate change. (**Gradient descent**)
 6. Back to step 2 for N iterations.
 7. Use the last value of W & b for our model.

-We build a model for each community and use these models to predict how well Pieter may do in each community.
-In our model, we predict the number of dates for people with certain income and years of education.
-The corresponding values (the number of dates) in the training dataset are called the **true values or true labels**.
+Eventually, $$W$$ and $$b$$ converge to stable values that can be used in our model to compute the number of dates.

+$$
+\text {number of dates} = W_1* \text{years in school} + W_2*\text{monthly income} + bias
+$$

 ### Gradient descent
 **Deep learning is about learning how much it costs.** Step 2-5 is called the gradient descent in DL.
-We define a function to measure errors between our model and the true values.
-In DL, this error function is called **cost function** or **loss function**.
-Mean square error (MSE) is one obvious candidate.
+We need a function to measure how good our model is.
+In DL, it is called **cost function** or **loss function**.
+It measures the difference between our model and the real world.
+Mean square error (MSE) between the true labels and the predicted values is one obvious candidate.

 $$
-\text{mean square error} = J(h, y, W, b) = \frac{1}{N} \sum_i (h_i - y_i)^2
+MSE= J(h, y, W, b) = \frac{1}{N} \sum_i (h_i - y_i)^2
 $$

 where $$ h_i $$ is the model prediction and $$ y_i $$ is the true value for sample $$ i $$.
-We add all the samples and take the average.
-We can visualize the cost below with x-axis being $$ W_1 $$ and y-axis being $$ W_2 $$ and z-axis being the cost J. The solution of our model is to find $$ W_1 $$ and $$ W_2 $$ where the cost is lowest.
-We can visualize this as dropping a marble at a random point $$ (W_1, W_2) $$ and then let gravity do its work..
+We add all the sample errors and take the average.
+We can visualize the cost below with x-axis being $$ W_1 $$, y-axis being $$ W_2 $$ and z-axis being the cost $$J$$.
+We need to optimize $$ W_1 $$ and $$ W_2 $$ such that the cost is the lowest.
+The mechanism is similar to dropping a marble at a random point $$ (W_1, W_2) $$ and let gravity do its work.

 <div class="imgcap">
 <img src="/assets/dl/solution2.png" style="border:none;">
 </div>

+There are different cost functions with different objectives and solutions.
+Some functions are easier to optimize and some may be less sensitive to outliers.
+Nevertheless, **finding a cost function is one critical factor in building a DL.**

-> Optimizing a deep network means finding all the W W , b b and other tunable parameters to minimize cost.
+> Optimizing $$W$$ means finding these trainable parameters in minimizing cost.

 ### Learning rate

 Thinking in 3D or high dimensions is difficult, if not impossible.
 Try to think of DL problems in 2D first.
-Consider a point at (L1, L2) where we cut through the diagram along the blue and orange line then plot those curves in a 2D diagram.
+Consider a point at (L1, L2) where we cut through the diagram along the blue and orange line, then we plot those curves in a 2D diagram.
 <div class="imgcap">
 <img src="/assets/dl/solution_2d.jpg" style="border:none;">
 </div>